 The rest is history.
 Working behind the scenes as an Abwehr agent smuggling Jews out of Germany, he was finally arrested 6 April 1943 and thereupon he wrote some of the 20th century's most poignant theological writings.
 He was executed by hanging only three weeks before Hitler himself committed suicide.

-German Chancellor, Angela Merkel is quoted as saying that the German form of multiculturalism 'a total failure' and a study by the Friedrich Ebert Foundation reveals that more than one in 10 called for a ''fuehrer'' to run the country ''with a strong hand''
+Five years ago German Chancellor, Angela Merkel is quoted as saying that the German form of multiculturalism 'a total failure' and a study by the Friedrich Ebert Foundation reveals that more than one in 10 called for a ''fuehrer'' to run the country ''with a strong hand'.'

 The difficulty was in the economic situation.
 Partly due to the large reparations required of Germany after they lost World War I (which have only just recently been fully paid), for fourteen years from 1919 through to 1933, the economy in Germany fell away in a disastrous fashion.